mdn/content/files/en-us/web/html/element/script/type/importmap/index.md

 The **`importmap`** value of the [`type`](/en-US/docs/Web/HTML/Element/script/type) attribute of the [`<script>` element](/en-US/docs/Web/HTML/Element/script) indicates that the body of the element contains an import map.

 An import map is a JSON object that allows developers to control how the browser resolves module specifiers when importing [JavaScript modules](/en-US/docs/Web/JavaScript/Guide/Modules).
-It provides a mapping between text that the developer wants to use in a module specifier in the [`import` statement](/en-US/docs/Web/JavaScript/Reference/Statements/import) or [`import()` operator](/en-US/docs/Web/JavaScript/Reference/Operators/import), and corresponding values that will replace the text when the specifier is resolved into an absolute URL.
+It provides a mapping between the text used as the module specifier in an [`import` statement](/en-US/docs/Web/JavaScript/Reference/Statements/import) or [`import()` operator](/en-US/docs/Web/JavaScript/Reference/Operators/import), and the corresponding value that will replace the text when resolving the specifier.
 The JSON object must conform to the [Import map JSON representation format](#import_map_json_representation).

 Note that the import map applies only to module specifiers in the [`import` statement](/en-US/docs/Web/JavaScript/Reference/Statements/import) or [`import()` operator](/en-US/docs/Web/JavaScript/Reference/Operators/import); it does not apply to the path specified in the `src` attribute of a `<script>` element.

-For more information see the guide: [JavaScript modules > Importing modules using import maps](/en-US/docs/Web/JavaScript/Guide/Modules#importing_modules_using_import_maps).
+For more information, see the [Importing modules using import maps](/en-US/docs/Web/JavaScript/Guide/Modules#importing_modules_using_import_maps) section in the JavaScript modules guide.

 ## Syntax